 Letter of Intent (by parents – as application letter)

-Clear photo of the residence (FULL VIEW of the whole house, PLEASE INCLUDE HOUSE NUMBER) and the kitchen (main and dirty kitchen with refrigerator in the photo).
-If residing in a building / condominium / apartment, please submit a photo of the whole building.
+A clear photo of the residence (full view of the gate, street towards the house, whole house, and house number) and the kitchen (main and dirty kitchen with the refrigerator in the photo).
+If residing in a building, condominium, or apartment, please submit a photo of the whole building and the building, condominium, or apartment number.

 APPLICATION PROCEDURE

-Pass the school’s admission test with a rating of ABOVE AVERAGE at the Guidance and Testing Office.
-Schedule and procedure here.
+The applicant must pass the school’s admission test with a rating of QUALIFIED/PASSED at the Guidance and Testing Office.

-Applicants who have submitted the DBYC admission requirements and ESC/SHS Voucher Program requirements will receive a call or message from the DBYC Scholarship Screening Committee for the schedule of the interview.
+The applicants who have submitted the admission requirements and ESC/SHS Voucher Program requirements shall receive a call or message from the screening committee for the schedule of the interview.

 RENEWAL PROCEDURE